These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

-One of the recently launched Loan Apps in Kenya is a wonderful loan product from Barclays Kenya.
+One of the recently launched Loan Apps in Kenya is a beautiful loan product from Barclays, Kenya.
 The best thing about Timiza is that it is open to anybody with a mobile phone.
 This is good since you don’t need a Barclays account to use the Timiza App.

-It is also good for saving and you increase your chances of getting a loan by depositing money into the App through M-Pesa.
+It is also suitable for saving, and you increase your chances of getting a loan by depositing money into the App through M-Pesa.

 8. Stawika Loan App